ahdbilal/update-db-repo/README.md

 1. Create a GitHub Actions secret with the name "DB_TOKEN" and paste the Databricks token or service principle into it.
 2. Enter the workspace instance name and repo id to the ".github/workflow.yml"

 Feel free to customize the workflow to make it work for your use case.
-That is, you can change when events should trigger the workflow or what branch should be updated.
+That is, you can change which events should trigger the workflow or what branch should be updated.